gleiss/rapid/README.md

 ```
 $ cmake ..
 ```
-and build SPECTRE by running
+and build RAPID by running
 ```
 $ make
 ```